Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

-Symptoms of over dose due to usage consist of chest pain or discomfort, cloudy urine, increased sweating or even irregular heartbeat.
+Symptoms of overdose due to usage consist of chest pain or discomfort, cloudy urine, increased sweating, or even irregular heartbeat.

-Lastly, due to the addition of acetaminophen in this combination, taking additional Tylenol is not advised as the risk of over dosing is significant.
+Lastly, due to the addition of acetaminophen in this combination, taking additional Tylenol is not advised as the risk of overdosing is significant.

 Non-steroidal anti-inflammatory Drugs (NSAIDS)

-Even though inflammation is not a symptom of fibromyalgia, NSAIDs have another action of pain relief which is what NSAIDs are used for.
+Even though inflammation is not a symptom of fibromyalgia, NSAIDs have another action of pain relief, which is what NSAIDs are used for.

 They may also relieve menstrual cramps and the headaches often associated with fibromyalgia.